Explorando la Conexión entre Cannabis y Creatividad: Mitos y Realidades

 Conclusion

 The relationship between cannabis and creativity is complex and not fully understood.
-While some individuals report an increase in their creativity, others may experience the opposite effects.
+While some individuals report an increase in their creativity, others may experience opposite effects.
 Future scientific studies may provide a clearer understanding of how cannabis affects the creative process.